 Most of the pain in Fleet Management operations today is caused due to friction in information flow and suboptimal user experience for the actors involved.
 A superior fleet management offering has to be backed by a strong digital platform that seamlessly brings together all the actors.

 There are three core areas that the digital platform needs to get right:

 - A stellar customer experience – this includes various stakeholders like fleet managers, drivers, partners, service providers, part suppliers and executives.

 - Visibility into various aspects of fleet management operations – the ability to monitor, analyze and optimize any part of the fleet management value chain.
 This is critical to provide clarity into operating expenses (vehicle, drivers, expenses) with the ultimate goal to reduce the Total Cost of Ownership (TCO)

 - Integrate, extend and adapt – make it easy for partners, new technologies and systems to work with you

 This can be your guiding light, whether you are investing in your own fleet management platform or seeking a partner to provide fleet management services.

 Next, let’s look at some strategic pillars of digital transformations and indeed relevant to the transformation of the fleet management business process

-- Partnerships – There are a number of innovations and technology shifts happening around fleet management – Electric Vehicles (EV), vehicle ownership, location based services, cloud, mobility just to name a few.
-Time-to-market and key partnerships to provide ever increasing value to your fleet customers is the only way to stay in the game.
+- Partnerships – There are a number of innovations and technology shifts happening around fleet management – Electric Vehicles (EV), vehicle ownership, location-based services, cloud, and mobility just to name a few.
+Time-to-market and key partnerships to provide ever-increasing value to your fleet customers is the only way to stay in the game.
 Strengthening your core services with key partnerships is a great way to tap into new innovations and serve your constituents well.